Wallboard is an all-in-One Digital Signage Solution.

 Our synchronization is strictly one way, we do not create, edit or delete the user’s files on their Google drive.

-When files are deleted from the user’s Google drive, our application will also delete our copy of it.
+When files are deleted from the user’s Google drive, our application will also delete our copy of them.

 We only synchronize files and folders selected by the users themselves.